Nepal Airlines Flight 555: Investigation

+On 18 February 2014, the Civil Aviation Authority of Nepal (CAAN) released their final report concluding the probable causes of the accident were:

+"The inappropriate conduct of STOL procedure and landing technique carried out by the PIC, during landing phase and an endeavor to carry out take off again with no sufficient airspeed, no required lifting force and non-availability of required runway length to roll.
+A contributory factor was the absence of proper CRM in terms of communication, coordination and briefing in between crew members on intention and action being taken by PIC, during pre and post landing phase."

 Aftermath

 The accident left Nepal Airlines with only two operational aircraft for its domestic flights.
 The airline said that it planned an engine exchange that would put three more Twin Otters, currently grounded, back in the air, but that process would take at least five months.
-In the meantime, the airline was expect to suffer a significant loss of market share.
+In the meantime, the airline was expected to suffer a significant loss of market share.

 Contrary to common practices in aviation, Nepal Airlines did not retire the flight number 555 and still operates the flight from Pokhara to Jomsom under this number.